apple patient

 Apple's reputation as a privacy-friendly technology company has long been at odds with the fact that its iCloud backups are not secured by end-to-end encryption.
 This news means that people's personal messages, documents and data are safe from law enforcement, hackers and Apple itself.

 The group is now calling on Apple to implement RCS messaging in the iPhone, a move the group calls a "non-negotiable next step."
-While privacy groups and apps have praised Apple for extending end-to-end encryption to iCloud, governments have reacted differently.
-The FBI, the world's largest intelligence agency, told the Washington Post it was "deeply concerned about the threat posed by end-to-end encryption and user-only encryption."
-The FBI said that end-to-end encryption and Apple's Advanced Data Protection make the FBI's job more difficult and that they require "lawful access in the first place."
+While privacy groups and apps have praised Apple for expanding end-to-end encryption in iCloud, governments have responded differently.
+The FBI, the world's largest intelligence agency, told The Washington Post it is "deeply concerned about the threat posed by end-to-end and user-only encryption."
+The FBI said that end-to-end encryption and Apple's Advanced Data Protection complicate the FBI's job and that they require "lawful access in the first place."

 Former FBI agent Sasha O'Connell also spoke out and said the New York Times: